-The underlying profit before tax for the year is A\$3.3 million (FY16: A\$1.1 million) and the reported loss before tax for the period is A\$1.5 million (FY16: A\$0.2 million profit).
-This reported loss is after the inclusion of a number of one-off and non-cash items which are shown in more detail in note 6 to the financial statements in order to provide greater insight as to the underlying profitability of the group.
+The underlying profit before tax for the year increased 50% A\$4.9 million (FY17: A\$3.3 million) and the reported loss before tax for the period is A\$1.7 million (FY17: A\$1.5 million).
+This reported loss is after the inclusion of a number of one-off and non-cash items which are shown in more detail below and in note 6 to the financial statements in order to provide greater insight as to the underlying profitability of the group.